Ivan Eyre: Work

 Working primarily in oil and acrylic mediums, Eyre's figurative paintings and still lifes tend to be spatially complex, his landscapes large and panoramic.
 Canadian art historian Joan Murray commented on the expressiveness of Eyre's work, noting that Eyre's corpus reflects the artist's imagination, memories, and perceptions of the world.
 Eyre's subjects and approaches are versatile and prone to mutability.
 Murray also claimed that Eyre's art "has, to a degree unusual in Canadian art: a pervading sense of stillness and calm."
 James D. Campbell remarked on Eyre's "existential sensibility" by pointing to the dark and violent undercurrents in Eyre's thematic reinterpretations of the world.
+About the paintings emanating an unsettling quality, Eyre said: "...underneath the surface ...there is still that mood underground...I'm trying to make a better painting, and by that I mean a painting that will satisfy as many levels of experience as possible".

 Eyre rejects the notion of "schools" or "movements", whether coined as such by art historians or artists.
 Prioritizing the concept of artist-as-individual-creator above all else, Eyre has criticized movements such as the avant garde for restricting the creative capabilities of artists who fall under their umbrella and binding their adherents to a specific style or direction.

 In 1974, the Winnipeg Art Gallery purchased Eyre's 1973 painting Tanglewood for a record-breaking price never before paid for the work of a Manitoba artist.
 Today, a typical Eyre painting has an auction value of approximately $30,000 to upwards of $300,000.